xbcsmith/epr-workshop/03-integration/06-retry-strategies.md

 ---

+**Duration:** ~50 minutes **Prerequisites:** Redpanda running via Docker Compose; Python 3.10+ with `kafka-python` installed.

+---

 ## Key Takeaways

 - Classify the failure before choosing a strategy.
 Retrying a permanent error is never useful.
 - Immediate retry is for sub-second transient failures.
 Keep N small (≤ 3).
 - Exponential backoff is for overloaded downstream systems.
 Always add jitter.
 - Retry topics are for failures that need minutes or more to resolve.
 They decouple retry timing from consumer throughput.
 - All three strategies feed the same DLQ on exhaustion — the DLQ is the safety net underneath all of them, not a competing approach.
 - The retry topic pattern pairs directly with the DLQ lab (Lab 05).
 The two together form a complete error-handling system.